-This country-specific Q&A provides an overview to Shipping laws and regulations that may occur in Philippines.
+This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Philippines.

 What system of port state control applies in your jurisdiction?
 What are their powers?

 The Philippines is a member of the Tokyo MOU and closely follows its procedures for inspection and detention.
 Thus, it is in place for the effective implementation of international regulations on crewing, safety and marine environmental protection.
 Its powers cover the following:

 Expulsion or restriction of ships from entering Philippine ports